 What is a Social Insurance Number?

 A Social Insurance Number (SIN) is a 9-digit number that you need to work in Canada, to file taxes, or to have access to government programs and benefits.
 You should apply for a SIN if you plan to work in Canada.
-Be sure you understand the eligibility requirements to work on campus and off campus.

 How do I get it?